Pacific saury: Biology

+Uses

 Japan

-Pacific saury is known as sanma (さんま / サンマ / 秋刀魚) and saira (さいら / サイラ /佐伊羅) in Japanese.

-Saira is the fish's local name in the Kii Peninsula region of Japan.
-The Kanji used in the Japanese name of the fish (秋刀魚) literally translates as "autumn knife fish," as its body shape resembles a katana.
+Pacific saury is known as sanma (さんま/サンマ) or saira (さいら/サイラ) in Japanese.
+The kanji used in the Japanese name of the fish (秋刀魚) literally translates as "autumn knife fish," as its body shape resembles a katana.

 Saury is one of the most prominent seasonal foods representing autumn in Japanese cuisine.
 It is most commonly served salted and grilled (broiled) whole, garnished with daikon oroshi (grated daikon) and served alongside a bowl of rice and a bowl of miso soup.
 Other condiments may include soy sauce, sudachi, lime, lemon, or other citrus juices.
 The intestines are bitter, but many people choose not to gut the fish, as many say its bitterness, balanced by the condiments, is part of the enjoyment.

 It also has many small bones, though not as many as sardines.
-Saury festivals are held in various parts of Japan (for example, Meguro Sanma).
+Saury festivals are held in various parts of Japan, such as the Meguro Autumn Sanma Festival.

 Sanma sashimi is becoming increasingly available but is not common.
 Although rarely used for sushi, sanma-zushi is a regional delicacy along parts of the Kii Peninsula, especially along the coast of southern Mie Prefecture.
 It is prepared by pickling the saury in salt and vinegar (depending on the region, bitter orange or citron vinegar may be used), and then placing it on top of vinegared rice to create the finished sushi.

 The fish can also be pan-fried or canned kabayaki.

-Some saury has a yellow tail and mouth, and in rare cases, saury with a yellow body can be caught.
-These are traded at high prices as high-end fish.
-The reason why the saury turns yellow has not yet been determined.

-When cooked as grilled fish, it does not have large scales to be removed, and since it is rare to take out internal organs and gills, it is easy to handle without the need for a kitchen knife.
-It is sometimes referred to as an introductory fresh fish in cooking books.

 Korea

+Pacific saury is called kkongchi (꽁치) in Korean.
+Ulleung island's hand-caught saury is used in other local recipes such as mulhoe (cold raw fish soup) and tteokguk (rice cake soup).